GoogleCloudPlatform/serverless-production-readiness-java-gcp/sessions/next24/books-genai-vertex-langchain4j/README.md

-# Books GenAI - Cloud Run Service using SpringAI, VertexAI, Gemini
+# Books GenAI - Cloud Run Service using Langchain4J, VertexAI, Gemini

 This lab can be executed directly in a Cloud Workstation, Cloudshell or your environment of choice.